 - Two types of monk builds will be used.
 The Scarlet Brotherhood monks use the build from the “Scarlet Brotherhood” sourcebook.
 These are a subclass of cleric.
 Western monks, the disciples of Zuoken, use the “Improved Monk” rules from Best of Dragon Magazine Vol III.
 These are a subclass of thief.

-- Attributes may be distributed as desired between the following:
+- Roll 4d6 (drop the lowest) x 8.
+Ability scores may be distributed as desired between the following:

 - Strength (STR)